Advocacy and Government Affairs

 Testifying Remotely 101

-Although the State Capitol is closed to the public due to the COVID-19 pandemic, community participation in committee hearings is still highly encouraged through written and remote oral testimony via Zoom.
+Community participation in committee hearings is highly encouraged through written and remote oral testimony via Zoom.
 The process is as follows:

 1. Create an account